Health and Safety Policy - Development and Implementation

 - promotion of health, safety, and well-being awareness,

 - reporting and correcting health and safety deficiencies, and

 - injury and illness control information.

-- joint health and safety committees,
+- health and safety committees,

 - job descriptions,

-- notice board notices and reminders,
+- website, notice board postings, and reminders,

-- safety talks and meetings,
+- safety talks, meetings, and refresher training,

 - senior management attendance at safety meetings, and